-Boy in critical condition after falling from window at Everett home
+Boy in critical condition after fall at Everett home

-EVERETT — Authorities say a boy was taken to the hospital in critical condition after falling out of a window in his South Everett home.
+EVERETT, Wash.
+(AP) — Authorities say a boy was taken to the hospital in critical condition after falling out of a window in his south Everett home.

-The (Everett) Herald reports the boy, believed to be 5 years old, fell 25 feet onto concrete Monday, according to Assistant Fire Marshall Steve Goforth.
+The Daily Herald reports the boy believed to be 5 years old fell 25 feet (8 meters) onto concrete Monday, according to Assistant Fire Marshall Steve Goforth.

 The child was taken to Providence Regional Medical Center Everett.